Atrani

-Atrani is a city and comune on the Amalfi Coast in the province of Salerno in the Campania region of south-western Italy.
-It is located to the east of Amalfi, several minutes' drive down the coast.
+Atrani is a village and comune on the Amalfi Coast in the province of Salerno in the Campania region of south-western Italy.
+It is located to the east of Amalfi, several minutes' drive down the coast of the Tyrrhenian Sea.

 The municipality of Atrani has a land area of 12 ha, making it the smallest in Italy.
 Its population was 832 in 2020.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").